Skip to content

 1. 1.Verify Bleep is running (check system tray icon - should show green)

-3. 3.Restart Bleep if the service stopped unexpectedly
+3. 3.Restart Bleep if the service stopped unexpectedly - DNS settings are auto-restored by the dead-man's switch

 Specific Application Not Connecting